 Treating the Condition

 The best way to treat pterygium is to remove the growth entirely.
 This can be accomplished through a simple procedure conducted by an eye doctor.
 A local anesthetic will be used to minimize any pain or discomfort, and the actual procedure only takes a few minutes in total.
 Afterward, your eye will be covered with a patch and you’ll be given antibiotic ointment.
 You must return to the doctor 24 hours later for a follow-up, but aside from that, you should be able to go back to your regular schedule just one day after the removal procedure.

 If you’re experiencing irritation in your eye and think it might be pterygium, make an appointment with an eye doctor as soon as possible.
 The eye care specialists at Swagel Wootton Eye Institute have experience successfully and safely treating a variety of vision-related conditions, including pterygium.
 Our staff is here to help you see clearly again and get back to your active lifestyle.
-Schedule a consultation with us today either online or by phone.
+Schedule a consultation with us today either online at our Mesa or Chandler locations or by phone.